 4.10 Student Research Plans, Oral Comprehensive Examinations.
-In your 3rd semester, you must submit a copy of the final description of RESEARCH PROGRESS AND PLANS to the Director of Graduate Studies (i.e., the Graduate Office) and each of your committee members together with a date, time and place (approved by your committee) for the oral presentation of the plan to your Advisory Committee (see next paragraph for scheduling).
+In your 3rd semester, you must submit a copy of the final description of RESEARCH PROGRESS AND PLANS to the Director of Graduate Studies (i.e., the Departmental Graduate Office) and each of your committee members together with a date, time and place (approved by your committee) for the oral presentation of the plan to your Advisory Committee (see next paragraph for scheduling).
 Use the "Plan" title page in the back of this handbook (section 10.05) as the cover page of the Plan.
 Your advisor must sign the title page before it will be accepted by the Director of Graduate Studies.
 The PLAN shall serve as the ORAL COMPREHENSIVE EXAMINATION for the Ph.D. degree (i.e., this examination also satisfies the Graduate School requirement for a Comprehensive Examination of Candidates for the M.S.).
 Thus, your full advisory committee (4.07) (or substitute members) must be present for the defense.
-The committee will question you on the (a)
+The committee will question you on the (a) specific knowledge of the research project, (b) general knowledge of the research field and (c) research progress to date.

-specific knowledge of the research project, (b) general knowledge of the research field and (c) research progress to date.
+Scheduling of the Plan: If the Plan semester occurs in the Fall, the Plan must be defended between the first day of the semester and November 15, and must be scheduled by September 15.

-Scheduling of the Plan: If the Plan semester occurs in the Fall, the Plan must be defended during October.
-If it occurs in the Spring, the Plan must be defended between February 16 and March 15.
-An earlier defense of the Plan is also possible.
-At least three weeks before the start of the month-long defense period, you should schedule the date and time of the plan defense with the committee members and notify the Director of Graduate Studies (i.e., the Graduate Office) of the defense date and time.
-The final Plan will be turned in to the Director of Graduate Studies (i.e., the Graduate Office) and the Advisory Committee one week prior to the defense date.
+If the Plan semester occurs in the Spring, the Plan must be defended between the first day of the semester and April 15, and must be scheduled by February 15.
+(If any of these dates falls on a weekend, the deadline is the next business day.)
+After you schedule the date and time of the plan defense with the committee members, notify the Director of Graduate Studies (i.e., the Departmental Graduate Office) of the defense date and time.
+The final Plan must be turned in to the Director of Graduate Studies (i.e., the Departmental Graduate Office) and the Advisory Committee one week prior to the defense date.